mithunshanbhag/mithunshanbhag.github.io/_drafts/recipes.md

 sitemap: false
 ---

-## Being courageous = acknowledging your fears, defining them, facing them, taking action, conquering them
+## Conquer your fears

 >
 > "Life shrinks or expands in proportion to one's courage." - Anais Nin
 >

-My biggest growth has come from doing things that *INITIALLY* scared me; the critical word being *INITIALLY*: <@TODO: Examples of fear>
+My biggest growth has come from doing things that **initially** scared me: <@TODO: Examples of fear>

+What we loosely term as a "fear" is generally a brain salad made from the following ingredients: fear, anxiety, shame, guilt, humiliation, embarrassment, regret, uncertainty, helplessness, inexperience, unfamiliarity, vulnerability, despair, ego, unhappiness (aside: I highly recommend the books by Brené Brown and Chip Conley on these fascinating topics).

-I had to acknowledge my fears, define them, face them, and ultimately take action to conquer them.
-There was no workaround for this.
+But know that there is no workaround, we have to take our fears head-on: we have to acknowledge them, define them, face them, and ultimately take action to conquer them.

-Two things that have helped me in this regard:
+Two things can help us tremendously in this regard:

-1. [Tim Ferris' fear-setting exercise](https://youtu.be/5J6jAC6XxAI) has been particularly useful in creating a process around this.
+1. [Tim Ferris' fear-setting exercise](https://youtu.be/5J6jAC6XxAI) has been particularly useful in creating a process.

-   * First you acknowledge and write down your fears.
+   * First I acknowledge and write down my fears.
-   * Then you write down the worst-case scenarios for each fear.
+   * Then I write down the worst-case scenarios for each fear.
-   * Then write down what you'll do should that worst case scenario materialize.
+   * Then I write down what I'll do should that worst case scenario ever materialize.

-2. [Jeff Bezos recommends taking SOME action.
-ANY action](https://youtu.be/NqVoOC2azZI).
-Take solace in the fact that everything seems scary only the first time around (e.g. driving, swimming, public speaking, asking someone out).
-Once you take action, you'll realize the fears weren't as bad as you thought they'd be.

-You'll realize that the worst-case scenario is not as bad as you thought it'd be.
-Or that the fears were just irrational.
-Or that the probability of it happening is extremely low.
-Or that you can handle it if it does happen.
-Or that you can mitigate the damage if it does happen.
-Or that you can recover from it if it does happen.
-Or that you can prevent it from happening in the first place.
+   I soon realize that the worst-case scenario is not as bad as I thought it'd be.
+Or that the my fears were just irrational.
+Or that the probability of anything happening is extremely low.
+Or that I can handle/mitigate it if anything does happen.
+Or that I can recover from it if it does happen.
+Or that I can prevent it from happening in the first place.

+2. [Jeff Bezos recommends a bias for action](https://youtu.be/NqVoOC2azZI).
+Take SOME action.
+ANY action.
+We can take solace in the fact that everything seems scary only the first time around (e.g. driving, swimming, public speaking, asking someone out).
+Once we take action, we'll realize our fears aren't as bad as we thought they'd be.

-The more you face your fears, the more it shrinks.
-The more you do it, the easier it gets.
-The more you do it, the more you realize that the fears were probably never real.
-The more you do it, the more you realize that you're capable of doing things you never thought you could do.
+   The more we face our fears, the more it shrinks.
+The more we do it, the easier it gets.
+The more we do it, the more we realize that the fears were probably never real.
+The more we do it, the more we realize that we're capable of doing things we never thought we could do.

 <@TODO: Some fears have playbooks: moving countries>
 <@TODO: Some fears don't have playbooks>

-<@TODO: fears vs shame, guilt, humiliation, embarrassment, anxiety>

-<@TODO: fears comes from unknown>

-<@TODO: fears vs anxiety: unknown vs uncertain>

 Crucially, conquering your fears lowers the barrier to taking risks/actions.
 More on that later.